heldopslippers/documentation/readme.md

 - Redis server v2.2.11

 ## 3. Installation
-This quide wil ensure a running environment.
+This guide will ensure a running environment.
 However it won't get into deployment strategies (like Capistrano and GIT setup).
-The follwing commands can be extremly dangerous, Website-development and Briljandt are not responsible for any damage the following commands could do to your system!
+The following commands can be extremely dangerous, Website-development and Briljandt are not responsible for any damage the following commands could do to your system!

 ### 3.1 Update Ubuntu